szl0144/stock-data-analysis-agent/README.md

-# Your AI Data Science Team (An Army Of Copilots)
+# Your AI Data Science Team (An Army Of Agents)

-**An AI-powered data science team of copilots that uses agents to help you perform common data science tasks 10X faster**.
+**An AI-powered data science team of agents to help you perform common data science tasks 10X faster**.

 **Star ⭐ This GitHub (Takes 2 seconds and means a lot).**